hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 - Full mobile-responsive formatting.
 - Delete album functionality hidden, edit functionality protected.
 - Spotify API for album info, artwork.
-- Change ‘add review’ functionality where user can click ‘add review’ button on album.
+- Change ‘add review’ functionality where the user can click an ‘add review’ button on any album.
 - Search and filter by users, artists, genres.
 - Refactor code and remove unneeded comments, console.logs() etc.
 - Come up with a better name...!